apostrophecms/stagecoach/README.md

 5. Edit `deployment/settings` and set `PROJECT` to the shortname of your project (usually, the directory name).

 6. Edit `deployment/settings.production`.
 Make sure `USER` matches the non-root username on the server and `SERVER` is the hostname of your server.
-Create additional `settings.*` files if you have additional servers to deploy to, such as `staging`.
+Create additional `settings.*` files if you have additional servers to deploy to, such as `staging`, also setting `NODE_ENV` to something other than `production` as appropriate.

 7. Deploy to production for the first time: